Practice Development for Medical Expert Witnesses

-Building client goodwill and a “satisfied customer” is different for a forensic expert witness than other businesses.
+Client “goodwill” and a “satisfied customer” are different.
+This is especially important for a forensic expert witness.

 “Satisfied” refers to the entire client-expert relationship, except the expert’s opinion.
 An expert witness’ opinion will not, and should not, be geared to “satisfy ” customers.
-There can be no implication the opinion is not objective but instead issued as a convenience to the client.
+There can be no implication the opinion is not objective; that it is instead issued as a convenience to the client.
 That impression is a practice-killer.
 This article is about what isn’t the expert’s opinion.

-Let’s approach “customer service” as a guiding principle manifested in the day to day business needs of the attorney-client, laid out in “Nuts and Bolts.”
+Let’s approach “customer service” as a guiding principle manifested in the day-to-day business needs of the attorney-client (more about the day-to-day in “Nuts and Bolts.”)

 Goodwill is the mutual respect and sound personal relationship between business and client.
 It is an intangible asset.
 Generating goodwill builds your reputation and your business’ integrity.

 Without goodwill, you’re just a one-hit wonder–one case with one attorney.
 The end.
 Establishing goodwill, however, is key to referrals for future work.

 Be supportive in the way you conduct business: working with you a pleasure.
 Minimal hassle.
 Professionalism.
 Positive Consistency.
 Mutual respect.

 Supporting the Law Practice Without Introducing Bias.
 The Golden Rule.